[This blog was originally posted on Aug 20, 2019 and has been updated to showcase new examples]

 Email design header tips

-- Email headers should be personalized for increased effectiveness.
+- An interesting email header design is one that contains personalization.
 If you can include the subscriber’s name in the header, then you can enjoy greater open rates.

 - It is important you introduce short, yet convincing headers.